evamaina/cp-readiness/README.md

  Am a Quality Analyst at Sama source.I strongly believe that only I can change my life.
 Failure will never overtake me if my determination to succeed is strong enough.
-I just find myself happy with the simple things.
-My Education background is Bsc in Computer Science and Mathematics.
+I just find myself happy with the simple things in life.

 ### Passion
  I have a great passion for coding and everytime I get home